neeraj-compchem/kappa2-N-O-Oxazolines_project/README.md

 seaborn = 0.13.2
 ```

-## How to cite
+## How to Cite
-The code provided here is released under the MIT license.
-Commercial use, modification, and private use are all permitted.
-Please use the following citation to acknowledge this workflow:
+The code is released under the MIT license, permitting commercial use, modification, and private use.

-The manuscript is under submission.
-The final reference will be updated here.
+**Note:** The manuscript is currently under submission.
+Please check back here for the final citation once available.

 ## Contact details
 Email: neerajkumar.pandit@uni-goettingen.de; Lutz.Ackermann@chemie.uni-goettingen.de